philp1951/WeatherClock-1/README.md

 fi
 } &> /dev/null
 ```
-When you login using pi as te user name this checks to see if python3 is running weatherclock.
+When you login using pi as the user name this checks to see if python3 is running weatherclock.
 If not - then start it.
 If it is do nothing - allowing multiple logins for user pi without generating errors.
 Setting auto login to console using raspi-config should auto start weatherclock at boot time.

+For Windows 10 it will run from the Python 3.x IDLE environment, load the code and run.

+To exit weatherflow press keys Z and X at the same time. (applies to Windows and Raspberry Pi)

 Using Weatherclock
 ------------------